Michaelzag/grafeo/docs/index.md

     ---

-    Built from the ground up in Rust for maximum performance with vectorized execution, adaptive chunking and SIMD-optimized operations.
+    Fastest graph database tested on the [LDBC Social Network Benchmark](ecosystem/graph-bench.md) — both embedded and as a server — with a lower memory footprint than other in-memory databases.
+Built in Rust with vectorized execution, adaptive chunking and SIMD-optimized operations.

 -   :material-database-search:{ .lg .middle } **Multi-Language Queries**